krishnarai30/SynergyGoAdmin/README.md

 # SynergyGoAdmin

 Android Application for FI.
+This is Master application.
 Intellectual Property of Synergy Enterprises.